dotnet/docs/docs/framework/xaml-services/xaml-related-clr-attributes-for-custom-types-and-libraries.md

  **Arguments:** A string that specifies the name of the property that matches a single constructor argument.

- <xref:System.Windows.Markup.ConstructorArgumentAttribute> specifies that an object can be initialized by using a non-default constructor syntax, and that a property of the specified name supplies construction information.
+ <xref:System.Windows.Markup.ConstructorArgumentAttribute> specifies that an object can be initialized by using a non-parameterless constructor syntax, and that a property of the specified name supplies construction information.
 This information is primarily for XAML serialization.
 For more information, see <xref:System.Windows.Markup.ConstructorArgumentAttribute>.

 ### ContentPropertyAttribute
  **Reference Documentation:**  <xref:System.Windows.Markup.ContentPropertyAttribute>